Board of Directors

 Danny graduated with a Bachelor's degree in Business (Banking and Finance) with Honours from Nanyang Technological University of Singapore.

-Kenneth Kan is Managing Director at Dymon Asia, in charge of macro execution trading as well as the firm's Chief of Staff.
+Kenneth Kan is a partner at Dymon Asia Capital, in charge of macro execution trading as well as the firm's Chief of Staff.
 Prior to joining Dymon in 2012, Kenneth was a portfolio manager at Marathon Asset Management and managed trading teams at various banks like Standard Chartered, Royal Bank of Scotland and Credit Agricole focussing on emerging market derivatives.
 Kenneth also sits on the board of ACI Singapore (The Financial Market's Association) and is currently their Honorary Secretary.

 Kenneth graduated from Santa Clara University with a Bachelor of Commerce (Finance).